 Another for Spiritia is the Grollschwert.
 Sure it sucks at first and doesn't do much in the way of damage, but remember, it is the Grollschwert.
 The weaker you become, the stronger it gets!
 So once you're at a pitiful amount of HP, the short-ranged normal shots becomes a mid-ranged Spread Shot that can tear apart most of the enemies with ease and can break some of their guard.
 It even slaughters the Demonic Spiders above and Goddamned Bats below with little effort.

+Goddamned Bats: The barrels in the Sichte Stage of Rosenkreuzstilette Freudenstachel.
+You know, the flying ones with eyes that extend their antennae and shoot electric beams from the spikes on their tips.
+Yeah, they're goddamn annoying.
 Also, the enemies that resemble Mega Man's Mettaurs.
 And the spear-throwing knights.
 And the cross enemies.
 And the egg-dropping eagles.
 And the skulls that are invulnerable except against some special weapons.
-And the fireballs that resemble a certain powerup from Bomberman.
-To be fair, pretty much almost every regular enemy that RKS has to offer.
+And the fireballs that resemble a certain power-up from Bomberman.

 There's quite a bit of subtext between Zorne and Trauare.
 Aside from this image◊, when you fight one of them, they'll be quite angry if you've already beaten the other.
-Additionally, in Freudenstachel, when you fight one of them, if the other hasn't been beaten yet, they'll join in with a combo attack, which wouldn't normally carry much subtext, but Trauare's combo attack with Zorne being heart shaped bombs definitely does.
+Additionally, in Rosenkreuzstilette Freudenstachel, when you fight one of them, if the other hasn't been beaten yet, they'll join in with a combo attack, which wouldn't normally carry much subtext, but Trauare's combo attack with Zorne being heart shaped bombs definitely does.

 "Pitting the peaceful Liebea against your idiotic ideals was sheer brilliance!
 Turning friends on one another thanks to a tiny seed of doubt I planted... wonderful!
 Even the stoic Sichte swallowed that drivel about a world just for Magi.
 Hook, line, and sinker, no less!
 Magnificent!
 And witnessing the dreams of the commonfolk being trampled underfoot...
 Hahaha!
 I think I'm going to cry!" ♪

 Liebea counts as a Woobie as well.
 She was trapped at the top of the research tower for her refusal to take part in the rebellion.
-Count Zeppelin did this to her to avoid her becoming an obstacle and, out of fear that she'd become his adversary if he told her the truth, he lied to her that the Empire had taken Karl captive and said that there was no hope to pray for his safe return.
+Sepperin did this to her to avoid her becoming an obstacle and, out of fear that she'd become his adversary if he told her the truth, he lied to her that the Empire had taken Kahl captive and said that there was no hope to pray for his safe return.
 And when someone points out his/her disbelief that the Empire should do anything to him or that he/she knows whether he's dead or alive, Liebea just gets upset and her power goes out of control until that someone calms her down through battle.

-Sichte may count as a Woobie as well since she has trouble having faith in anyone older than her due to often fretting about her troubled childhood that she had when she was born and raised in the slums.
+Sichte may count as a Woobie as well since she apparently has trouble having faith in anyone older than her due to often fretting about her troubled childhood that she had when she was born and raised in the slums.

 Spiritia.
 Think about it for a second.
 You see a girl you held dear being taken away from you and you try to save her, then you find out all of your friends are in a rebellion and you are forced to fight against all of them, unable to convince them out of it without fighting, and in the end, you find out the girl you were trying to save is actually a Complete Monster of the highest order who set the events into motion only For the Evulz, you're forced to fight against her, and a while after that, you end up mind-controlled by said girl, forced to fight your best friend.
 Wow.